 There’s limited social integration in an online course, as participants are relatively isolated from their peers and don’t have the opportunities to chat informally as they would in a F2F classroom situation.
 Known as ‘the water cooler factor’, this is also how many students pick up on implicit course information from the lecturer through their peers.
 You need to provide them with a water cooler to chat to each other and engage with the course material.
 That’s your discussion board and forums.
 They’re mentioned in every one of our 5 Golden Rules for Managing Online Student Cohorts and there’s a reason for that.
 In comparison to a classroom where participants can engage with peers and the lecturer, an online environment has to actively provide engagement opportunities.
 Social integration is a key student retention factor, so opportunities for engagement with peers and lecturers should be maximised in the online learning environment, and one of your key roles as an online course facilitator is to manage those discussion boards and forums with precision, passion and flair.

 You’re the glue that helps makes the magic happen.
 Constant communication from you as the course facilitator and lecturer, and constant encouragement to engage with peers in the student cohort will make your online course stand out from the rest.
 And keep your students coming back for more.

 AND YOU MAY WANT TO JOIN US FOR THIS:

-We are holding a 10-week online professional development course for tertiary educators aimed at helping you understand the online teaching and learning environment better.
+We regularly hold a 10-week online professional development course for tertiary educators aimed at helping you understand how to manage the online teaching and learning environment successfully.